huuscript/Proxmox-Plex-LXC-HW-Enc-MINISFORUM-UM773/README.md

 You don’t need to passthrough every device this way.
 Since I use it solely as a headless Plex box, I leave it as is.
 This way, I don’t have to edit the file each time I plug in a device, such as a TV tuner.

-# Adding permission for pled user
+# Adding permission for Plex user
 Open the plex container console and add plex user to the video card group for permission.
 Add one at a time to watch for errors.

 ```